Cognitive Automation: Definition, How It Works, Example & Benefits

 An example of cognitive automation is in the field of customer support, where a company uses AI-powered chatbots to provide assistance to customers.

 Consider you’re a customer looking for assistance with a product issue on a company’s website.
-You start a chat conversation, and instead of waiting for a human agent, you’re greeted by a friendly virtual assistant.
-This assistant is basically a chatbot that understands your queries, even if they’re phrased informally or with specific industry jargon, making you feel understood and supported.
+You start a chat conversation.
+Instead of waiting for a human agent, you’re greeted by a friendly virtual assistant.
+This assistant is basically a chatbot that understands your queries.
+They’re phrased informally or with specific industry jargon, making you feel understood and supported.

-These chatbots are equipped with natural language processing (NLP) capabilities, allowing them to interact with customers, understand their queries, provide solutions, learn and improve, and escalate the conversation to a human customer support agent.
+These chatbots are equipped with natural language processing (NLP) capabilities, allowing them to interact with customers, understand their queries, and provide solutions.

 How Does Cognitive Automation Work?

 Cognitive automation works by combining the power of artificial intelligence (AI) and automation to enable systems to perform tasks that typically require human intelligence.
-Here’s an overview of how cognitive automation works.
+It analyzes data, learns patterns, and applies logic to perform tasks.
+This technology uses algorithms to interpret information, make decisions, and execute actions to improve efficiency in various business processes.
+Here’s an overview of how cognitive services work.

 Data Processing